GisungSim/GisungSim.github.io/research-experiment.md

 After the power amplification, the power of the laser beam becomes 1.2 W (from 40 mW).
 The beam is then sent through a single-mode optical fiber to clean up its spatial mode (with 60% of coupling efficiency!).

 <b>Frequency Modulation</b>
-But we still need another beam: probe seed
+But I still need another beam: probe seed, which is red-detuned from the pump (amplified laser source) as shown in Fig. 2.
+External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named probe and conjugate, respectively).

+Generally, acousto-optic modulator (AOM) is used for make probe-seed beam

 <b>Beam Filtering</b>